Trainer for Horsemanship: Mirjam Dunkel

 Hours in the saddle

-Teamwork is the key.
+Teamwork is the be-all and end-all.

 Little girl, big horses.

-The horse ranch in the USA.
+The horse ranch in the USA

-"Blutschi," my first horse, cost $3.
+“Blutschi”, my first horse, cost 3 dollars.

-"You need your own horse.
-You waste your time if you don't work with horses," ranch owners Twister and Sandy Heller told me in 2011.
-They let me choose one of their horses.
-And since I had no money, they let me have "Blutschi" for a symbolic three dollars!
+“You need your own horse.
+You waste your time, if you don’t work with horses,” ranch owners Twister and Sandy Heller told me in 2011.
+I was allowed to choose one of their horses.
+And as I had no money, they let me have “Blutschi” for a symbolic three dollars!

 This is our story: